-Connecting BAME Social Entrepreneurs is a Greater Manchester (GM) level programme aimed at connecting Black, Asian and Minority Ethnic (BAME*) social entrepreneurs to opportunities for development and growth.
-It is funded by the Connect Fund and People’s Postcode Lottery to provide support to social enterprises led by BAME people.
+Connecting BAME Social Entrepreneurs was a Greater Manchester (GM) level programme aimed at connecting Black, Asian and Minority Ethnic (BAME*) social entrepreneurs to opportunities for development and growth.
+It was funded by the Connect Fund and People’s Postcode Lottery to provide support to social enterprises led by BAME people.

 The programme was delivered by GMCVO in association with Greater Manchester BAME Network and began with a research project to understand the additional barriers faced by BAME social entrepreneurs in accessing social enterprise support and investment.